ejwilbert/collabo/README.md

 # collabo

-inventory management system for clovacreate
+“Collabo” is a proprietary software for studio inventory & client management developed by ClovaCreate